30% OFF Tempcover fee in our app

 • What to do during a viewing – It’s generally easiest to have people come to you.
 However, if you’re uncomfortable having people come to your home, you could arrange to meet somewhere neutral like a supermarket car park for example.
 Wherever you choose, it’s probably best to arrange viewings for the daytime and avoid bad weather (where possible), so buyers can get a good look at the car.
 Be prepared to answer any questions they might have about the car, and be sure to have the necessary paperwork to hand.

-• Be friendly, relaxed and helpful – People don’t like pushy or overbearing salespeople.
-Give the buyer some time with the car and offer the chance to take a test drive if they wish.
+• Be friendly, relaxed and helpful – Most people don’t like pushy or overbearing salespeople.
+Give the buyer some time with the car and offer them the chance to take it out for a test drive if they wish.

 • Going for a test drive – Allow about 30 minutes for the test drive to give your buyer time to try out the steering, brakes and gears on different kinds of reads.
 As you’ll be using public roads during the test drive, you need to make sure that the buyer is insured to drive your car, before you set off.
 Without the correct insurance, you and the person driving your car could be fined and liable to expensive costs, if there was an accident.